Resources

 TL;DR

-• Most AI lead generation tools were designed for B2B cold outreach, which creates compliance risk and low conversion rates for financial advisors.
+• Most AI lead generation tools were built for B2B cold outreach, creating compliance risk and low conversion rates for financial advisors, since HNW clients choose advisors through trusted networks, not cold messages.

 That requires two components working together.
 First, wealth event monitoring that tracks when a prospect enters a genuine financial decision window.
 Second, relationship intelligence that surfaces the strongest introduction path through the advisor's existing network.
 Together, those two capabilities produce something cold outreach AI cannot: a specific prospect, at the right moment, reachable through someone they already trust.